Reloaded-Project/Reloaded-II/docs/PublishingMods.md

 - `NuGetConverter.exe`: Automatically creates a NuGet package given a mod folder or a mod zip.
 - `Reloaded.Publisher.exe`: Publishes a release for a mod.
 Identical features to GUI's `Publish Mod` menu.

-## Supported Update Sources

-When the mod loader checks for updates, it will use the first source it finds from the list below (in the order used in this document).

-This is to speed up the time it takes to check for updates, as asking every source for every mod could otherwise take significant amount of time.

-### NuGet

 ## Adding Support (for Programmers)

 Support for mod updates is provided using the [Update](https://github.com/Sewer56/Update) library by yours truly.